Facebook Pixel Tracking (noscript)

 Openly discussing appropriate and inappropriate behaviour is crucial for child protection.
 This conversation should be age-appropriate and ongoing.

 The conversation often uses extreme examples, such as body autonomy below, so consider simpler settings as well.
 For example, children will often find it normal for a sports coach to have one on one over a coffee to discuss performance but not with a teacher.
 Is the child any more or less at risk in either instance?
-However, the mindset is one is normal the other is not.
+However, the mindset is that one is these is considered normal and the other is not.

 Essential points include: